evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_40_e-tron/_index.md

 ### Steering

-Dynamic steering is an optional feature on the Audi Q4 40 e-tron.
-Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is an optional on the Audi Q4 40 e-tron, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Brakes